advancedcsg/isosec-recruitment-task-react/README.md

 To start with, you should simply display all cocktails that are returned by hitting the following endpoint, which filters for all cocktails containing the word "margarita": [www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita](https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita)

 We are interested in a number of things:
-- The quality of your code
+- The quality of your code and whether or not it is production ready
 - How you structure your code / project
 - How you interact with Git(Hub)